Lost-Outpost/sovngarde/GAMEPLAY.md

 - [Campsite](https://www.nexusmods.com/skyrimspecialedition/mods/22353) `2.0.0` - Campsite is a simple camping mod that allows the player to build a campfire and pitch a tent.
 Campsite is built in the vanilla style using only existing items.
 It is designed to feel like an unintrusive, optional extra feature of the game that isn't noticed when not used.

+- :new: [Convenient Hot Meals](https://www.nexusmods.com/skyrimspecialedition/mods/30774) `2.0.2` - Ever wonder why Inns in freezing areas don't sell hot soups and stews?!
+Wonder no more!

+  > :video_game: Hot meals help you ward off the cold in survival mode.
+They normally require a fire salt to create, so being able to purchase these at an Inn is a boon to new players.

 - [Dragon War - A Dragon Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/51310) `2.0.0` - Dragon War is a lightweight dragon combat overhaul.
 It will change the way you approach dragon encounters - now you are the prey and no longer the predator.

 - [Fish Anywhere With Water](https://www.nexusmods.com/skyrimspecialedition/mods/60915) `2.0.1` - Fish anywhere as long you are facing a nearby body of water.

 - [Haugbui - A Draugr Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/26188) `2.0.0` - A lightweight overhaul providing balance adjustments, new items, unique boss designs, and some more variants to the draugr enemies.

+- :new: [Lore Friendly Rifles of Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/60183) `2.0.2` - Adds 13 new lore-friendly rifles based on vanilla materials and 8 bullet types to Skyrim.
+All craftable.
+Bandits and Guards use rifles as well.

 - [Nether's Follower Framework](https://www.nexusmods.com/skyrimspecialedition/mods/55653) `2.0.0` - Nether's Follower Framework is a multi-follower system that is light on game resources and allows for up to 10 companions at one time.
 It provides a wealth of additional features, including immersion and quality-of-life functions to allow you to adventure with a small team of characters.